 Studies usually take two years and finish with a state final examination and master’s thesis defense.
 After successful completion the student is awarded the title of Master of Science.

-Currently we offer seven study branches in English:
+Currently (starting from the Academic year 2020/2021) we offer seven Computer Science programmes in English:

-A complete description of the Master of Computer Science programme is here.
+A complete description of our old Master of Computer Science programme is here.

 Master’s Programme in Mathematics

 The master’s programme in Mathematics leads students to achieve a deep and solid understanding of higher mathematics.
 It is designed to encourage analytical thinking, creativity and comprehensive understanding, combined with an ability to apply mathematical methods to real-life problems.
 It offers degrees in several study branches, ranging from pure abstract mathematics to applications in various fields:

 provides a deep knowledge of advanced algebra, geometry, logic, and combinatorics.

 focuses on advanced real function theory, complex analysis, functional analysis, ordinary and partial differential equations.

 - Computational Mathematics

 deals with design, analysis, algorithmization, and implementation of methods for computer processing of mathematical models.